founderandlightning/chaos-monkey-dox/rollbar.md

 **Note**: all ENV credentials/details required to package are automatically added to Heroku ENV.

 ## Integrate with Trello and Slack

+**Note**: For organizational level integration you must be looged in as administrator.

 Above we have just setup reporting Exception/Error to rollbar.
 Now how rollbar will report that error to us.
 In ucreate we use 2 mediums for rollbar notification.

 1. Goto Rollbar dashboard via Heroku Adon (App `resources` tab)